ethereum/ethereum-org-website/src/content/developers/docs/spin-up-your-node/index.md

 - Forced shut downs can damage the database.
 - Your client will go out of sync with the network and will need to resync when you restart it.

-*This doesn't aply on Eth2 validator nodes.* Taking your node offline will affect all services dependent on it.
+*This doesn't apply on Eth2 validator nodes.* Taking your node offline will affect all services dependent on it.
 If you are running a node for *staking* purposes you should try to minimize downtime as much as possible.

 #### Creating client service {#creating-client-service}